younginnovations/internship-challenges/programming/library-management/readme.md

 ### **Problem**

 ##### **Library Management application**
-Create a RESTful API for a library management system using a core programming language of your choice, without using any web frameworks (e.g., no Express.js, NestJS, Django, Flask, Spring Boot, Laravel etc.).
+Create a RESTful API for a library management system using any programming language/framework of your choice.
 The API should manage books and authors with proper database relations, validation, and query parameters.

 ##### **Requirements**
 ### 1. Database Setup